jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 export default Card1
 ```

+:thumbsup: Click on the thumbs up when your done.

 #### Nesting A Component

+As with any layout design, HTML elements must be nested inside other elements to achieve the desired effect.

-Nesting Components is merely calling one Component within the `return` statement of a parent Component.
+This is no different for React and since our goal is to render an `H1`, as well as the `cards`, we must call the `Card1` Component within the `return` statement of it's parent Component, in this case `App`.

-Now let's import `Card1` into App.js and nest it so that it renders. .

 ```js
 // IMPORT CARD1